-Fumes released by industries cause significant air pollution and have the potentiality to damage the environment significantly.
+Fumes released by unregulated kiln and indrustrial dryers users can cause significant air pollution and have the potentiality to damage the environment significantly.
 This causes health problems for individuals residing in that area.
 Apart from this, toxic industrial effluents contaminate soil in the region, making it unsuitable for growing crops.
-The carbon emission by a single industry is roughly equivalent to that emitted by thousands of vehicles.
+The emission by a single industry might roughly be equivalent to that emitted by thundreds of vehicles.
 It causes problems in breathing and leads to respiratory and lung related diseases.
-While it might not be possible to curb industrial contamination totally, industrialists can control the degree of pollution to a great level by implementing appropriate water and air filtration methods.
+While it might not be possible to curb industrial contamination totally, industrialists can control the degree of pollution to a great level by implementing appropriate water and air filtration methods and by maing sure there equipment is maintened correctly.
 They need to implement these procedures as soon as possible, and before the damage caused by them becomes irreversible.

 Controlling soot pollution

 Installing filters in chimneys of the kilns or dryer traps fine soot particles and prevents them from discharging into the air.
 It is also necessary to clean or replace these filters on a periodic basis.
 The amount of soot generated per day and the trapping capability of the filters determines their replacement time.
 Industrialists should check whether the filter they plan to employ meets HEPA (high efficiency particulate air) standards.
 This standard requires the filter to trap 99.97 of soot particles sized 0.3 m (the symbol for micrometer).
 One micrometer is equal to one millionth of a meter.
 One can also employ a water trap.
 This helps to trap most of the soot before it reaches the filter, thereby increasing its longevity.